The-Knowledge-House/DS_22/phase_3/week_9/5_15/sprint8_deliverables.md

 * `eda.ipynb`

-### Begin CDA
+### Plan CDA

 Once completing `EDA`, you should utilize the insights gleaned from this exploration to further transform your data and confirm your findings by utilizing statistical learning models and hypothesis tests.

 For example, did your data display non-normality?
 This could indicate that you should normalize your dataset through the removal of outliers or log-normalization.
 Perhaps you can also utilize a non-parametric regressor to discover patterns & insights.

-You should create at least 4 prediction-tasks for your data & select the model that displays the least error within your test set.
-However, you should also utilize the statistical inference from the other 3 models to motivate your discussion & findings.

-Depending on your prediction-task, you should either utilize regressors or classifiers.
+You should plan to generate at least 4 prediction-tasks for your data.
+Depending on your prediction-task, you should either plan to utilize regressors or classifiers.

 For regressors you could use:
 * Linear Regression